Graciekan21/arts/README.md

 ### Content

-Logo used was taken from i used Favion.io

-Sign up & Sign in images taken from, I used the walk through images
+Sign up & Sign in images taken from, the ones used in the walk through

 ### Acknowledgements

 I'd like the thank slack user for help with setting up

-A special thanks to all the all tutor assistant helping with error with api and heroku tutors for his help with help resolving a bug where my artist details were showing errors understanding.
+A special thanks to all the all tutor assistants helping with error with api and heroku. tutors for his help with help resolving a bug where my artist details were showing errors understanding.

-my gratefulness goes out to my mentor for the time answring the many questions i throw out to him Gareth mentor for also helping fix a memory leak.
+my gratefulness goes out to my mentor[Gareth mentor](https://learn.codeinstitute.net/ci_support/spadvfe2024_1/mentor) for the time answring the many questions i throw out to him.